angela1C/Responsive_Web_Design/bootstrapping/bstrap4.md

 Note that the span element is also acceptable for use with icons.

-You can use Bootstrap's col-xs-* classes on form elements, too!
+You can use Bootstrap's `col-xs-*` classes on form elements also.
 For example so that radio buttons or checkboxes will be evenly spread out across the page, regardless of how wide the screen resolution is.

 - Bootstrap has a class called `well` that can create a visual sense of depth for your columns.

 - Not every class needs to have corresponding CSS.
-Sometimes we create classes just for the purpose of selecting these elements more easily using jQuery.
+Sometimes classes are created just for the purpose of selecting those elements more easily using jQuery.

 - In addition to class attributes, you can give each of your elements an `id` attribute.
-Each id must be unique to a specific element and used only once per page
+Each `id` must be unique to a specific element and used only once per page

-- Using JQuery we can modify HTML elements without needing to actually change them in HTML.
+- JQuery  can be used to modify HTML elements without needing to actually change them in HTML.

 ---